Political Appointees in the Biden-Harris Administration

 Marco Sanchez

-Special Assistant, Office of Legislative and Congressional Affairs
+Special Advisor, Office of Legislative and Congressional Affairs

 Marco Sanchez most recently served as a Regional Organizing Director in Georgia for the 2020 general election and worked on President Biden's presidential campaign in Iowa as a field organizer.
 Prior to joining President Biden's campaign, Marco worked on Congressman David Trone's (MD-6) campaign and also worked on David Blair's campaign for Montgomery County Executive.
 Additionally, he worked for the Close Up Foundation, where he taught civics to middle and high school students.
 He holds a Bachelor of Arts in political science from American University in Washington, D.C.
 Marco is a proud first generation Mexican-American from San Diego, California.